Maria Dermoût: Body of work

 Author Oek de Jong appropriately wrote:

 "Still, Maria Dermoût an author for the happy few.
 Is she a writer's writer?
 Certainly not.
 She is a storyteller par excellence.
 Her stories are subtle, but they are also accessible.
 Nonetheless she remains an author for the happy few, equal to the greats of Dutch prose, but much less known than they are.
 There are many reasons for her modest literary reputation: her own modesty, the small body of her work, the brevity of her literary career.
 But it is mainly her work itself that is the cause.
 It possesses something that wards off hordes of readers, yet still manages to attract a handful, who then embrace it and spread the word of its exquisite nature.
 The shell seekers among the readers, the slow walkers, those who stop and turn and bend over to pick up that one beautiful shell - they recognize her extraordinary work."

+The cultural historian Paul M. M. Doolan suggested that Dermoût’s two novels "are works of nostalgia – evoking an aching memory that is a bittersweet longing for something impossible to retrieve."
+He concludes that "Dermoût’s work represents decolonization as a rupture with the past, the incomprehensible loss of one’s place.
+It brings with it the challenge to remember, to accept and to go on living.
+But this act of remembering, as an instrument of unremembering, did nothing to help explore why, suddenly (seemingly), in the years from 1945 to 1949, the native population of Indonesia had turned against their European (Indisch) leaders and the Indisch community had discovered themselves to be strangers in the place they considered their own."